 Which seems an appropriate juncture to mention thermodynamics.
 The tower, along with architect Norman Foster’s pyramidal Palace of Peace and Reconciliation, are basically fancily designed greenhouses and even the most slow-witted teenager who needs to be dragged whining from his Playstation will tell you that the basic point of a greenhouse is to be hot.
 Hence even on the cold and windy, but sunny day I was there, it was stiflingly hot in both structures, with air conditioning struggling at its limits, so it doesn’t take much imagination to think what it would be like in the 40C which is not unknown in the region.
 Architectural genius it seems doesn’t extend to the point of employing someone who knows anything about air conditioning.

 Unlike much of the rest of Central Asia, the Kazakhs have little inclination to speak to strange tourists and in Astana I would say no inclination whatsoever.
 This does not mean they are intrinsically unfriendly, after all the British are even less likely to act so but we are not all obnoxious gits, despite the best efforts of our politicians to prove otherwise.
-What it does mean that the linguistically challenged tourist in particular will have a much more difficulty in getting an insight into the national culture.
+What it does mean is that the linguistically challenged tourist in particular will have a much more difficulty in getting an insight into the national culture.
 Two explanations were offered to me by ethnic Russian Kazakhs: increased wealth has eroded traditional habits (much as it has done in the West I might add) and in Kazakh culture it wasn’t seen as appropriate to force yourself on strangers.
 I would question the latter as those Kazakhs I met in the adjoining region of China were super friendly and very interested in talking to me, happy to overcome the communication difficulties as best they could.
 Another factor may be worth considering: religion.
 Despite the majority professing to be Muslim, a survey found that around a half of them couldn’t even name one of the five Pillars of Islam.
 Which is a bit like saying, “I’m a Christian, whats all this stuff about a cross”?
 In the rest of the region and in general I would argue, there is a reasonable correlation between Islamic piety and an openess with strangers (a subject which I will no doubt return to once I have visited a more representative sample of Islamic countries).
 In contradiction to this the drivers are without doubt the most courteous in the region, they actually stop at pedestrian crossings to let you go rather than treat you with utter contempt and a hinderance to their god given right to advance unimpeded, as is normal in the other stans.

 People were no doubt an afterthought in the minds of the city planners as everywhere pedestrians had decreed their own routes across supremely illogical intersections of walkways.
 President Nazarbayev also had little interest in people as he has been too busy counting his billions to bother himself much with the concerns of the public, who, although largely aware of this have continued to make the pointless effort of getting out the house every now and then to vote for him, grudgingly thinking its better the devil you know.
 They won’t have the luxury of such complacency when he dies.
 Lets hope the Kazakh people can then create their own paths to a better future than have a direction imposed upon them once more.